May 16, 2022

 Key Advantages Provided by HTML5 for Developers

-Improved semantics for elements:
+Improved Semantics for Elements

 <canvas id=”TestCanvas” width=”200″ height=”100″></canvas> var c = document.getElementById(“TestCanvas”); var context = c.getContext(“2d”); context.fillStyle = “#FF0000”; context.fillRect(0,0,140,75);

-The Menu element:
+The Menu Element

-<menu> tag is used to represent menu commands in mobile and desktop applications for simplicity purposes.
-A possible usage of the menu tag can be:
+These two items can be used in web development to ensure enhanced web interactivity.
+The <menu> tag represents menu commands in mobile and desktop applications for simplicity purposes.
+One possible usage of the menu tag is:

 <body contextmenu=”new-menu”> <menu id=” new-menu” type=”context”> <menuitem>Hello!</menuitem> </menu> </body>